-Maria Korolov (formerly Maria Trombly) is a business and technology journalist with over 20 years of experience.
+She has over 20 years of experience as a business and technology journalist.
 She has reported for the Chicago Tribune, Reuters, UPI, and the AP.
 She was managing editor of a Moscow daily, and bureau chief of a Shanghai business news bureau.
 Today, she lives in Massachusetts, writes technology feature stories, edits non-fiction books about China, and runs an influential blog about immersive technology.

 She is founder and president of Trombly International, a Massachusetts-based company which used to run emerging markets news bureaus for US business and trade publications and now focuses on technology reporting.
 Current and former clients include CIO magazine, Computerworld, Securities Industry News, CardLine Global, Waters, Reed Elsevier’s PharmAsia News, and dozens of other publications.

-Korolov is the co-author of the book A Changing China, and editor of Warren Liu’s book China Key Success Factors.
-She is also the founder and editor of the online publication Hypergrid Business, which covers enterprise use of immersive platforms.
+She is the co-author of the book A Changing China, and editor of Warren Liu’s book China Key Success Factors.
 She also helps run the China Speakers Bureau, which provides China experts to events around the world.

 She was born Maria Viktorovna Korolyova in Leningrad, USSR and moved to the United states with her family in 1978 when she was eight.
 In the US, her name became Maria Victoria Korolov.